Wittman History, Family Crest & Coats of Arms

 Contemporary Notables of the name Wittman (post 1700) +

-- Wayne Wittman, American Democrat politician, Delegate to Democratic National Convention from Minnesota, 1996
+- Wayne Wittman, American Democratic Party politician, Delegate to Democratic National Convention from Minnesota, 1996

 - Robert J. Wittman (b.
 1959), American Republican politician, Mayor of Montross, Virginia, 1992-96; Member of Virginia State House of Delegates, 2006-07; U.S. Representative from Virginia 1st District, 2007-

-- Carl R. Wittman, American Democrat politician, Candidate for Wisconsin State Assembly from Lincoln County, 1938
+- Carl R. Wittman, American Democratic Party politician, Candidate for Wisconsin State Assembly from Lincoln County, 1938

 - Trevor Wittman (b.
 1974), American boxing and MMA trainer